 Can I purchase gift certificates?

 Yes.
 Share the magic of lifelong learning!
 Purchase a gift certificate for a specific class or for a dollar amount that can be applied to a class of the recipient’s choice.
-Email us at for information on how to purchase a gift certificate.
+Email us for information on how to purchase a gift certificate.